Alfarisi006/SD-MFA/README.md

 ## Overview
-This repository contains data and code for xxx,
+This repository contains data and code for xxx.

 ## Citation
 If you find this repository useful for your work, please cite the associated paper below.